palasthotel/wp-media-license/readme.txt

 Yes you can with the filter function "media_license_add_fields".

 == Screenshots ==

 == Changelog ==

+= 1.4.0 =
+ * Breaking change: Namespace of plugin has changed due to unification.
+ * Feature: New filter to provide templates with plugins
+ * Optimizations: General refactorings
+ * Optimizations: deprecated some functions and constants

 = 1.3.3 =
  * Translations: CH